 More natural wonders are coming your way!
 The peak of this volcano is impressive in itself, consisting of sulfurous gases that can reach temperatures of up to 1,000 degrees Fahrenheit.

 The gases sometimes condense into a solid, lending the lava from the volcano a blue hue.
 Sulfur also produces beautiful colors as it burns in the air.
-The lake beside the volcano has also been transformed from the sulfur gas: it has turned green!
+The lake beside the volcano has also been transformed by the sulfur gas: it has turned green!

 This town was once known for its productive coal mines between 1800 and 1960.
 In 1962, one of the mines caught fire and wound up spreading underground.
 The fire didn’t pose a problem until 1979 when gasoline tanks started experiencing abnormally high temperatures and then in 1981 when a boy fell into a sinkhole in his backyard that was created by the underground fire.